Building an Equitable Workforce in the St. Louis Region

 These inequities, coupled with additional workforce challenges such as transportation, health care and child care, impact employers and workers.
 Many employers are working diligently with workforce development providers to alleviate these types of challenges and provide additional support, but barriers remain.

 Each year St. Louis Community College publishes the State of the Workforce Report exploring the economic and workforce environment across the St. Louis region.
 In the spring of 2021, the community college partnered with our Institute for Economic Equity on its recent State of the St. Louis Workforce Report.
-The 2021 report includes findings from the 13th annual State of the St. Louis Workforce telephone survey of local employers, and conversations with Valarie Patton and Bruce Katz, two of the STL 2030 Jobs Plan designers.
+The 2021 report includes findings from the 13th annual State of the St. Louis Workforce telephone survey of local employers, and conversations with Valarie Patton and Bruce Katz, two of the STL 2030 Jobs Plan (PDF) designers.

 St. Louis Community College surveyed approximately 500 employers across metro St. Louis in a variety of industries, including construction, health care and social assistance, finance and insurance, manufacturing, and retail trade, to name a few.
 The survey asked about employer needs, perceptions and behavior in the past year and what might occur in the year ahead.